Education in Italy: Secondary education

-Any type of high school which lasts 5 years grants access to the final exam, called esame di maturità or esame di stato, that takes place every year between June and July and grants access to university.
+Any type of high school which lasts 4(only a few experiment) or 5 years but it is divided in two: the first 2 years(biennio or ginnasio for the liceo classico) where subjects are mostly similar in each type of school, while the other 3 (triennio) are more specific.
+After you get access to the final exam, called esame di maturità(official name since 2025-26) or esame di stato(old name), that takes place every year between June and July and grants access to university.
 This exam consists of an oral examination and written tests.
 Some of them, like the Italian one, are the same for each school, while others are different according to the type of school.
-For example, in the Liceo classico students have to translate a Latin or ancient Greek text; in the Liceo scientifico students have to solve mathematics or physics problems; and so on.
+For example, in the liceo classico students have to translate a Latin or ancient Greek text; in the liceo scientifico students have to solve mathematics or physics problems; and so on.
 An Italian student is usually 19 when they enter university.

 Higher education

-Italy has a large and international network of public or state-affiliated universities and schools offering degrees in higher education.
+Italy has a large and national and international network of public or state-affiliated universities and schools offering degrees in higher education.
 State-run universities of Italy constitute the main percentage of tertiary education in Italy and are managed under the supervision of Italian's Ministry of Education.

-Italian universities are among the oldest universities in the world; the University of Bologna (founded in 1088) notably, is the oldest one ever; also, University of Padua, founded in 1222, and University of Naples Federico II are the oldest universities in Europe.
+Italian universities are among the oldest universities in the world; the University of Bologna (founded in 1088) notably, is the oldest one ever; also, University of Naples Federico II (founded in 1224) is the world's oldest state-funded university in continuous operation.
 Most universities in Italy are state-supported.
 33 Italian universities were ranked among the world's top 500 in 2019, the third-largest number in Europe after the United Kingdom and Germany.

-There are also a number of Superior Graduate Schools (Grandes écoles) or Scuola Superiore Universitaria, offer officially recognized titles, including the Diploma di Perfezionamento equivalent to a Doctorate, Dottorato di Ricerca i.e. Research Doctorate or Doctor Philosophiae i.e. PhD.
-Some of them also organize courses Master's degree.
+There are also a number of Superior Graduate Schools (Grandes écoles) or Scuola Superiore Universitaria, which offer officially recognized titles, including the Diploma di Perfezionamento equivalent to a Doctorate, Dottorato di Ricerca i.e. Research Doctorate or Doctor Philosophiae i.e. PhD.
+Some of them also organize Master's degree courses.
 There are three Superior Graduate Schools with "university status", three institutes with the status of Doctoral Colleges, which function at graduate and post-graduate level.
 Nine further schools are direct offshoots of the universities (i.e. do not have their own 'university status').
-The first one is the Scuola Normale Superiore di Pisa (founded in 1810 by Napoleon as a branch of École Normale Supérieure), taking the model of organization from the famous École Normale Supérieure.
-These institutions are commonly referred to as "Schools of Excellence" (i.e. "Scuole di Eccellenza").
+The first one is the Scuola Normale Superiore di Pisa, which was founded in 1810 by Napoleon as a branch of the École Normale Supérieure, taking with it its famous organization model.
+These institutions are commonly referred to as "Schools of Excellence" (i.e. Scuole di Eccellenza).